 Absolutely.
 I not only take photos of dogs, I know dogs.
 I’ve worked with fear-biters and shy dogs alike … with or without the camera.
 It may take some extra patience and a little more time, maybe a good walk beforehand, but we’ll get there.
 As for wild, unruly FiFi, of course, a little obedience certainly helps … but again, these aren’t formal “studio” portraits.

 my dog is ill and has little time left. can you fit him into your shooting schedule?

 Absolutely!
 Seniors and cases of failing-health are always fit into the schedule.
 These are what we refer to as our Honor Sessions™.
-With an Honor Session™, you still choose a Fine-Focus or a Big-Picture session, but the “Honor” designation means that we will do whatever we can to fit you into the schedule and take whatever time is needed to capture images that honor your dog’s life and his/her bond with you.
+With an Honor Session™, you choose either an ARTWORK Session or ALBUM Session, but the “Honor” designation means that we will do whatever we can to fit you into the schedule and take whatever time is needed to capture images that honor your dog’s life and his/her bond with you.
 Because of my own loss — my first scruffy at too young of an age, with almost no photos of him — I give Honor Sessions™ priority over all others on the shooting schedule.

 what about travel fees?

 All SDP sessions are typically shot at the locations found on the scruffy locations page in the Waterloo region as these have become favorite locations for our clients over the years.
 However, if you have your own location in mind, sessions shot within 25 kms of the scruffy dog home-studio (Waterloo region), no travel fees apply; beyond that, a travel fee of $1.10/km (one way) is required.